Weather in Indonesia in July

 In July, you’ll find Indonesia buzzing with activity.
 It’s peak tourist season, so places like Bali are bustling with travelers from all over the world.
 Beaches are lively, markets are packed, and attractions can get pretty crowded.

 This also means prices for hotels and flights are on the higher side.
-If you're looking for a more relaxed vibe and to save a bit of money, consider travelling during the shoulder months like April, May, September, or October.
+If you're looking for a more relaxed vibe and to save a bit of money, consider traveling during the shoulder months like April, May, September, or October.
 The weather is still great, but you’ll avoid the biggest crowds and find more affordable rates.

 If you’re really flexible with your travel dates, think about visiting from November to March.
 This is the wet season, so you’ll encounter more rain and humidity.
 However, the upside is fewer tourists and lower prices for everything from accommodations to activities.
 Just keep in mind that some outdoor activities, like diving or surfing, might be less reliable during these wetter months.